aquefir/oras/etc/syntax.md

 	BX R0
 ```

-Local labels do not have their symbols emitted for external use, while normal labels are always made available externally.
-This means the GNU `as` meaning of `.global` is always implied for normal labels in `oras`.
+Oracion does not "emit" symbols like other assemblers do, because it does not generate object code of any kind.
+Rather, these symbols are made available in the text format of the file for humans and programmatically using the ANSI C API reference, through which they can be reasoned about or ultimately resolved into addresses or offsets for a machine.

-`oras` assembly does not directly deal with resolving the real locations of any symbols, instead leaving this to the "Gordian" linker system.
+`oras` assembly does not directly deal with resolving the real locations of any symbols, instead leaving this to the "Gordian" desymboliser tool.
 That program follows a linker script that provides architectural context and additional symbols for resolving and linking assembly output.